 A variety of Barrier are available for selecting using the drop-down options within the paper-based template.
+These options are the same those available on the IS Portal.
 The available barrier options are outlined in the table below.
 Custom barriers can also be created as required.